-So if your looking for an authentic martial art with a proven history of battlefield effectiveness, not a sport or a modern recreation made up by someone, XingYi could be what you’re looking for.
+So if you’re looking for an authentic martial art with a proven history of battlefield effectiveness, not a sport or a modern recreation, XingYi could be what you’re looking for.

 PiQuan - Splitting